GaoleMeng/domainShiftVisualization/README.md

 ## Code Structure and Running

-Most of the code logic resides in `largeScaleGraph/cpp`, the code logic is split by multiple excutable files so as not to rerun the whole since from beginning.
+Most of the code logic resides in `largeScaleGraph/cpp`, the code logic is split by multiple excutable files so as not to re-run the whole since from beginning.

 ```
 # enter the code file